Well, The results are in.

 (P.S.: Make sure the most important things like the title of your game and the main subject aren't cropped.)

-- If you have an upgraded account, you can use the "Edit Page Theme" to make it more personal.
+- If you have an upgraded account, you can use the "Edit Page Theme" button to make it more personal.

 Flowjam is a contest where everyone gets a limited time (two weeks) to